Frequently Asked Questions

 A: Students who are behind in their program of study typically have little option other than enrolling for an extra semester.
 In particular, at present the Department of Computer Science normally offers only COMP 110, 116, and 283 during the Summer and hence Summer School is not an effective vehicle for catching up on COMP coursework.
 (However, note that there are a few of the required advanced MATH courses offered each Summer.)

 Q: Can I take a computer science class at another University over the summer and use the course to satisfy a specific graduation requirement?

 A: In general students are discouraged from taking computer science classes at other Universities and using these course to satisfy UNC graduation requirements.
 While all courses taken outside UNC will be evaluated for transfer credit, transfer credit for courses beyond COMP 110 is rarely granted.
-Therefore, any student intending to satisfy a graduation requirement by taking a computer science course outside UNC is strongly advised to consult the Director of Undergraduate Studies before they enroll in the course.
+Therefore, any student intending to satisfy a graduation requirement by taking a computer science course outside UNC is strongly advised to provide the syllabus and course assignments to the Director of Undergraduate Studies before they enroll in the course.
 As a general rule, only courses taken at peer institutions (i.e., a Research 1 university) are likely candidates for transfer credit.

-A: The student’s primary point of contact for information regarding internships should be University Career Services (UCS).
-UCS assists students in finding internships and full-time jobs through on-campus interviews, career fairs, career panels, and more.
+A: The student’s primary point of contact for information regarding internships should be departmental Career Development Coordinator, Stephanie Johnson or University Career Services (UCS).
+Stephanie and UCS both assist students in finding internships and full-time jobs through on-campus interviews, career fairs, career panels, and more.
 For more information, please call 962-6507 or visit the UCS website at http://careers.unc.edu.

 Note that it is possible for Computer Science majors to earn academic credit for certain internships or job experiences.
-See the section “Questions about COMP 392” above.
+See the section “Questions about Independent Study Courses in Computer Science” above.